slushnys/commission-calculator/README.md

 * Middlewares - separate input validation, parsing etc into middlewares.
 * Infrastructure - to provision infrastructure with terraform
 * Parser - a more improved and extensive parser
+* Number format - we could use bignumber.js package to have precise calculation of numbers.

 ## Running the application